The Curator: Amazon’s 2026 Big Spring Sale is coming—here’s what you need to know - National | Globalnews.ca

 When is Amazon’s Big Spring Sale 2026?

 Amazon’s Big Spring Sale 2026 will run from Wednesday, March 25 through Tuesday, March 31.
 During the weeklong event, shoppers can expect thousands of deals across dozens of categories, with new discounts and limited-time offers dropping throughout the sale.
-Because deals rotate frequently, checking back daily during the event can help you catch some of the best savings before items sell out.
+Because deals change frequently, checking back each day during the event gives you a better chance to grab the biggest savings before items sell out.
+The Curator team will also be actively highlighting the very best finds from the Big Spring Sale to help you shop smarter.

 Story continues below advertisement